langurmonkey/website-source/content/blog/2020/mpd.md

 <!--more-->

 The idea of `mpd` is elegant and simple.
-A server that runs on the background and serves music to different clients.
-It is always on in the background (if needed), ready to be requested anything from its library.
-It is powerful and extensible through plugins.
-Multiple client applications can be used to talk to it.
-My client of choice is `ncmpcpp`, a C++ version of `ncmpc`, but there are countless others for all needs and tastes.
-The awesome thing is that the library is handled by `mpd`, so that switching clients is much easier:.
+A server that runs as a daemon and serves music to different clients.
+It is always on in the background, ready to be requested anything from its library.
+It is powerful and extensible through plugins, and supports multiple audio interfaces.
+Several client applications can be used to talk to it.
+My client of choice is `ncmpcpp`, a C++ version of `ncmpc` with some improvements, but there are countless others for all needs and tastes.
+The awesome thing is that the library is handled by `mpd`, so that switching clients doesn't mean reimporting everything.
 In this post I document how to set up `mpd` in Arch Linux as a user service, and how to configure it.
+It is so simple that this introduction is longer than the actual setup.
+Bear with me.

 First, we need to install `mpd`: